-The correspondent for the newspaper ABC at the White House, David Alandete, posted this Monday on his X account that a source in the Washington Department of Justice confirmed to him that this Wednesday it is expected to announce criminal charges in Miami against Raúl Castro for the murder of Cuban-American exiles in a rescue operation.
+The correspondent for the newspaper ABC at the White House, David Alandete, posted this Monday on his X account that a source in the Department of Justice in Washington confirmed to him that this Wednesday, an announcement is expected in Miami regarding criminal charges against Raúl Castro for the homicide of Cuban-American exiles during a rescue operation.

-"A source in the Justice Department in Washington has confirmed to me that on Wednesday, charges are expected to be announced in Miami against Raúl Castro for the homicide of exiles in a rescue operation," Alandete wrote.
+"A source in the Justice Department in Washington has confirmed to me that on Wednesday, it is expected to announce in Miami criminal charges against Raúl Castro for the homicide of exiles in a rescue operation," Alandete wrote.

-The charges refer to the shooting down of two unarmed Cessna aircraft belonging to the organization Hermanos al Rescate on February 24, 1996, when MiG fighters from the Cuban Revolutionary Air Force shot them down over international waters in the Florida Straits, killing four Cuban Americans: Armando Alejandre Jr., Carlos Costa, Mario de la Peña, and Pablo Morales.
+The charges refer to the shooting down of two unarmed Cessna planes belonging to the organization Hermanos al Rescate on February 24, 1996, when MiG fighters from the Cuban Revolutionary Air Force brought them down over international waters in the Florida Straits, killing four Cuban-Americans: Armando Alejandre Jr., Carlos Costa, Mario de la Peña, and Pablo Morales.

 Their bodies were never recovered.